JohnNesbit/EnzymeDatasetBuilder/README.md

 This file loops through the chemical page links and retrives the SMILE encodings from MetaCyC.
 It then saves them the csv files accesable through numpy.

 ## Format of ran dataset
 With all of the files run sequentially they will produce 4 different directories.
 Each directory has a file for each enzyme found.
-Two of these directories are significant: "aa" contains numpy csvs of the amino acid profile of each enzyme, "chem" contains numpy csvs for each enzyme containing their subtrate's and product's SMILE encodings
+One of these directories is significant: "chem" contains numpy csvs for each enzyme containing their subtrate's and product's SMILE encodings and the enzyme's aa encoding.
+Each enzyme's aa sequence is encoded into numbers via simply assigning thier respective letter with a number.
+It is in this format to enable easy future one hot encoding.